Universality of Lipschitz quotients and the curve-flat index: The compact case: High order curve-flat quotients

 \end{proof}

-Note that, under the assumptions of the previous lemma, it follows that the identity map $\iota:(M,\rho_B)\rightarrow (M,d)$ is a $(1+\varepsilon)$-isometry.
-It is in fact a stronger statement, since it implies that $\iota$ gets closer and closer to being an isometry at smaller scales.
-This implies by an elementary argument that it is a true isometry for geodesic compact spaces $(M,d)$.
-We record this fact and its simple proof for later reference.
+Note that, under the assumptions of the previous lemma, the identity map $\iota:(M,\rho_B)\rightarrow (M,d)$ is a $(1+\varepsilon)$-isometry.
+The Lemma shows in fact a stronger statement, namely, that $\iota$ gets closer and closer to being an isometry at smaller scales.
+This implies by an elementary argument that it is a \textit{true} isometry for geodesic compact spaces $(M,d)$.
+We record this fact (in the language of pseudometrics) and its simple proof for later reference.

 \begin{lemma} Let $(M,d_M)$ be a length metric space, let $(N,\rho_N)$ be a pseudometric space, and let $(r_n)_n\subset (0,+\infty)$ be a sequence converging to $0$ with $r_1=\diam(M)$.
 Let $\varphi\colon (M,d_M)\rightarrow (N,\rho_N)$ be a map such that for every $n\in\N$ and for every pair of points $p\neq q\in M$ with $d_M(p,q)\leq r_n$ it holds that